 During the winter, spotted bass will follow schools of baitfish into pockets of warmer water that occur near rocky outcroppings, rip-rap embankments and warmwater discharges.
 If the wind is blowing onto these types of rocky banks, then hungry spotted bass should be within casting range.
 April and May is the spawning season for spotted bass and they will seek rocky banks in 5 to 15-ft of water to fan their nests.
 Cast shallow running baits along rocky banks, around boat docks, reef marker points and fallen trees.
 Spotted bass will often explode onto a surface plug during the spawning season.
 Summer can be difficult for spotted bass anglers to find biting fish.
 Consider casting to surface feeding fish over open water during early morning and evening on the lower lake.
 During the day, use a high resolution electronic fish finder to locate brushpiles in 20 to 50-ft of water on the lower half of the lake.
 Patiently working every fishable inch of a brushpile can produce a big stringer of spots.
 During the fall transition, look for surface feeding fish early and late in the day followed by deepwater presentations on points and fallen trees during the day.

 The striped bass population of Lake Lanier appears to be rebounding from a dip over the past few years.
 Small fish should be more plentiful in the coming year and stripers in the 5-6 lb range will be the most frequent size group caught by anglers.
-A couple of weak year-classes in the last decade may limit the number of 10-15 pound fish seen by anglers.
+A couple of weak year-classes in the last decade may limit the number of 10-15 pound fish seen by anglers, though an unprecedented class of fish now reaching the 2-3 pound range is entering the fishery.

 The winter months are the prime time to catch big fish using a variety of methods, including shallow water techniques, whereas the summer provides the highest numbers of fish on live baits.
 Live baits such as blueback herring, large gizzard shad and even rainbow trout are preferred by most of Lanier striper anglers and guides, but flukes and bucktail jigs will also produce good results.